Consider it wholly joyful, my brethren, whenever you are enveloped in or encounter trials of any sort or fall into various temptations.

 Therefore then, since we are surrounded by so great a cloud of witnesses [who have borne testimony to the Truth], let us strip off and throw aside every encumbrance (unnecessary weight) and that sin which so readily (deftly and cleverly) clings to and entangles us, and let us run with patient endurance and steady and active persistence the appointed course of the race that is set before us, Looking away [from all that will distract] to Jesus, Who is the Leader and the Source of our faith [giving the first incentive for our belief] and is also its Finisher [bringing it to maturity and perfection].
 He, for the joy [of obtaining the prize] that was set before Him, endured the cross, despising and ignoring the shame, and is now seated at the right hand of the throne of God.
 Just think of Him Who endured from sinners such grievous opposition and bitter hostility against Himself [reckon up and consider it all in comparison with your trials], so that you may not grow weary or exhausted, losing heart and relaxing and fainting in your minds.
 Hebrews 12:1-3.

-This was no hoping against hope and settling for status quo, but an active element.
-We are to get deeply involved, not passively waiting for something to happen.
-We are to strip off the hindrances; run the race; look away from the distractions; focus on the objective; not grow weary and want to quit.
-Jesus could have done that, but He had a vision and would not let go of it.
+Jesus could have quit, but He had a vision and would not let go of it.
 If you have a vision of some kind, never let go of it.
 Do not look at your surroundings and allow the conditions around you to take over, for if you do, you will sink!
-Instead, be consistently consistent.
-Run and keep running the race; keep your eyes on the prize ahead and be assured that one who did it all before you, is there with you all the time.

 Hebrews 13:8 tells us that He has not changed, so you can be assured that He is consistently consistent in all things.